 This “make/sell” distinction is particularly important at this moment, because we’re halfway through our platform launch.
 Prefect Core is out the door.
 Prefect Cloud is being prepared for its initial release to our Lighthouse Partners.

-of Prefect Core in March exceeded even our be
+The open-source release of Prefect Core in March exceeded even our be

 st expectations.
 In its first 24 hours, Prefect was the #2 Python project on GitHub and the #12 project overall.
 Since then, growth by any metric has been steady and positive, closing in on 1,000 GitHub stars.